waku-org/waku.org/root-pages/privacy-policy.md

 In this regard, we collect and process the following personal data from your use of the Website:

-* IP address: As part of such use of the Website we briefly process your IP address but we have no way of identifying you.
+* **IP address**: As part of such use of the Website we briefly process your IP address but we have no way of identifying you.
 We however have a legitimate interest in processing such IP addresses to ensure the technical functionality and enhance the security measures of the Website.
 This IP address is not stored by us over time.

-* Collection of email addresses: We collect your email address and first name (or if preferred, your pseudonym), on our website for the purpose of sending you information in relation to the project (s) on this website concerning technical and non-technical content and updates, as well as potentially invitations to project related events.
+* **Collection of email addresses**: We collect your email address and first name (or if preferred, your pseudonym), on our website for the purpose of sending you information in relation to the project (s) on this website concerning technical and non-technical content and updates, as well as potentially invitations to project related events.
 Your email address is securely stored on our self-hosted servers, and we have implemented measures to protect such personal data by securing it with appropriate technical and organisational measures.
 We will not share such personal data to third parties without your consent, except as required by law.
 We will only collect and process your email address, first name and if applicable, your pseudonym on the basis of you providing your consent for us to do so.
 If you wish to stop receiving our email communications, you can do so by clicking the "unsubscribe" link in the emails you receive from us.

 ### 3) Third party processing of personal data